I’ve been looking for things to do in Vancouver since 1986.

 Many of the top downtown Vancouver restaurants also offer West Coast cuisine unique to our region.

 Vancouver’s Commercial Drive is part Little Italy and part hipster haven.

 Here you can get into some Neapolitan pizza, hit a craft beer tasting room, sample some affordable cocktails, and visit a board game pub where dice determine your shots.

 It’s one of the best neighbourhoods to stay in Vancouver if you can find an Airbnb, and regardless of being a bit far from downtown it’s easily accessible via Skytrain.

 Found on Grouse Mountain, the city’s highest viewpoint is the world’s only wind turbine with an observation deck.
-And who wouldn’t want one with its amazing views of Vancouver harbour and its fjords?
+And who wouldn’t want one with its amazing views of the skyline, Stanley Park, and English Bay and its fjords?

 The massive carbon-fiber blades of the Eye of the Wind roll at 300 km/hour and generate enough energy to power 260 homes.

 If you don’t want to shell out for pricey whale watching tours there’s still a way to explore Vancouver from the water – and you’ll be able to do it with the shrapnel in your pocket.